 Christmas Fudge is the perfect holiday treat and edible gift with creamy chocolate, butterscotch chips, almonds, walnuts, and candied fruit.

-Homemade Candy Recipes are always great during the holiday season.
+Homemade Candy Recipes are always a tasty treat during the holiday season.
 They are fun to make, fun to eat, and fun to give.
 What’s not to love?
-Recipes like Gumdrop Fudge, Walnut Fudge, Gingerbread Fudge, and this one are surprisingly easy to make and sure to put you in the Christmas spirit.
+Easy recipes like Gumdrop Fudge, Gingerbread Fudge, and Christmas fudge are filled with holiday cheer and make the ideal last-minute edible gift.

 Instead of heating the fudge on the stove and worrying about a candy thermometer, like you have to in more traditional fudge recipes, just heat the chocolate and cream mixture in the microwave.
 Then melt in the butterscotch chips and vanilla.
 After they come together, you just stir the mix-ins into the bowl and pour it into a lined baking pan to set.
 It honestly couldn’t be easier!